AlexLandherr/triangle_path_sum/README.md

 Find the maximum total from top to bottom of the triangle below (shown in 'prob18_image.png').

+The algorithm employed here is based on [this StackExchange answer](https://math.stackexchange.com/q/3925820).

 # Install & Use
 First clone the repo:
 ```